onshape-public/apikey/README.md

 ##### Scopes

-There are several scopes available for API keys, which can be passed in as a part of your `POST` request to `/api/users/apikeys` via the JSON body, in the `scopeNames` array:
+There are several scopes available for API keys (equivalent to existing OAuth scopes), which can be passed in as a part of your `POST` request to `/api/users/apikeys` via the JSON body, in the `scopeNames` array:

 * "OAuth2Read" - Read non-personal information (documents, parts, etc.)
 * "OAuth2ReadPII" - Read personal information (name, email, etc.)